Are you thinking of a forehead lift?

 The doctor gives you advice on how to prepare for the operation regarding food and drink, smoking and medicine.
 It usually applies that you need to fasten from midnight the night before the operation.
 Stop smoking at least four weeks before the operation.
 If you follow these instructions thoroughly°° you reduce your risk factors and the recovery will be quicker than otherwise.
 If you have very short hair it might be better for you to let it grow that it can hide the scar after the incision.
 Arrange for someone to pick you up at the health clinic and be there for you for at least one or two days after the operation.
 Efst á síðu.

-The surgery is performed in an operating room on the sixth floor of Domus Medica health clinic.
 Before the surgery is performed the patient has an intravenous sedative and is then anaesthetized.
 The hair is put up in elastics on each side of the incision line before the surgery.
 There is usually no need to cut the shave the scalp but it might be necessary to cut the hair closest to the incision.
 I most cases the incision is laid down from ear to ear, that is it begins just above the ear and then follows a line similar to headsets over to the other ear.
 The scar can usually not be seen whereas it is situated in the scalp itself.
 Those who have very high forehead or a receding hairline will have their incision just in front of the scalp so that the forehead does not get higher than it already is.
 The patient can change their hairstyle to cover the scar, for example by using a hair top.
 Bold men or those with very thin hair usually have their incisions on the top of their head, according to the natural shape of the skull.

 After the incisions have been made, the skin on the forehead is lifted carefully so that it is possible to remove the tissue underneath and change or adjust the muscles in the forehead.
 Then the eyebrows are lifted and excessive skin is cut off to provide for a younger and a fresher look.
 Finally the incisions are stitched up and bandages put on.
 You can rinse your hair in two days after the surgery.
 Top of page